 False Allegations Can Devastate a Person’s Life

-The White County Sheriff’s Department recently acknowledged the travesty of false allegations of domestic violence.
-Despite pointing out that 25% of women have been affected by domestic violence, Detective Chris Isom with the White County Sheriff Department pointed out that false allegations drain the limited resources of law enforcement.
+The White County Sheriff’s Department recently acknowledged the travesty of false domestic violence allegations in a criminal case.
+Despite pointing out that 25% of women have been affected by domestic violence, Detective Chris Isom with the White County Sheriff Department pointed out that false allegations drain law enforcement’s limited resources.
 “But when evidence proves the allegations to be false, we are then faced with investigating potential crimes of perjury and making false claims, which uses even more resources,” Detective Isom stated.

-Unfortunately, Detective Isom, although on the right track, missed the most severe consequence of false allegations of domestic violence (and criminal sexual conduct).
-The most serious impact of false claims is the possibility that innocent defendants are wrongfully convicted.
+Unfortunately, although on the right track, Detective Isom missed the most severe consequence of false domestic violence allegations (and criminal sexual conduct).
+The most severe impact of false claims is the possibility that innocent defendants are wrongfully convicted.
 When an innocent person is charged based upon false accusations, the defendant risks loss of reputation, loss of employment, damage to family relations (especially with children), loss of assets, and loss of liberty.
-Because allegations of domestic violence can cause such devastating consequences, some women will make a false allegation to gain an advantage in a divorce or custody proceedings.
+Because domestic violence allegations can cause such devastating consequences, some women will make a false allegation to gain an advantage in divorce or custody proceedings.
 Men stand to lose custody or visitation based upon the mere assertion of spousal abuse.

 Many False Allegation Cases Involve Court-Appointed or Inexperienced Attorneys

 Court-appointed attorneys represent the vast majority of criminal defendants.
-Some court-appointed lawyers are decent attorneys, but unfortunately, far too many are overburdened, underpaid, and have a lack of trial experience.
-Many times, court-appointed lawyers will advise their clients to plead because, in their opinion, a conviction is imminent, because the risks of a trial are too significant, or because they are afraid to represent a defendant in a jury trial.
+Some court-appointed lawyers are decent attorneys, but unfortunately, many are overburdened, underpaid, and lack trial experience.
+Often, court-appointed lawyers will advise their clients to plead because, in their opinion, a conviction is imminent, because the risks of a trial are too significant, or because they are afraid to represent a defendant in a jury trial.